 2. Nix the nighttime workout.
 Exercise is great for relieving stress and helping you sleep, but not if you do it right before bedtime.
 That’s because exercise stimulates the nervous system and you won’t be ready for sleep until it’s too late.

 3. Start a wind-down routine.
 In the days before electricity, as the sun started to set, our days wound down.
-Our bodies start to produce melatonin (the sleep hormone) as it gets dark – but if we’re sitting in our living rooms in front of the bright, flickering screen of a TV, we don’t get the benefit of those hormones.
+Our bodies start to produce melatonin (the sleep hormone) as it gets dark – but if we’re sitting in our Healthy Living rooms in front of the bright, flickering screen of a TV, we don’t get the benefit of those hormones.
 Leyton recommends cutting down on TV at night to prepare yourself for sleep.
-Instead, try having a hot bath or shower, light some candles and listen to some relaxing music to prepare your body for sleep.
+Instead, try having a hot bath or shower, light some candles and listen to some relaxing music to prepare your Healthy Body for sleep.

 4. Love the dark.
 Leyton recommends you sleep in a room that is completely dark, with no light coming in from outside.
 “It has even been found that fluorescents from clock radios affect the amount of melatonin we produce,” he says.
 Install blackout blinds and curtains and cover up the clock to ensure your bedroom is as dark as possible for a good night’s rest.